Civil Law Influences on the Common Law - Some Reflections on "Comparative" and "Contrastive" Law, 104 University of Pennsylvania Law Review 887 (1956)

 Date of Authorship for this Version

 Frank, Jerome N., "Civil Law Influences on the Common Law - Some Reflections on "Comparative" and "Contrastive" Law" (1956).
 Faculty Scholarship Series.
-Paper 4090.
+4090.